 - Log in to the Elasticsearch Service Console.

-Select a deployment that was created with the default I/O optimized template.
+Select a deployment that was created with the Elastic Stack solution with the I/O optimized hardware profile.

 Narrow your deployments by name, ID, or choose from several other filters.
 To customize your view, use a combination of filters, or change the format from a grid to a list.